Models: Bel-Air, Caprice, Impala, Biscayne, Electra, Le Sabre, Catalina, Bonneville, Delta 88, Starfire, Delmont, Delta 88, etc…

-*** Important Note: You must measure your frame rail to frame rail (hole center to hole center).
-This should be 54″ across
+*Important Note *: You must first measure your frame across Frame rail to Frame rail ( hole center to hole center).
+This should be 54″ inches across

-for this crossmember to install properly without modifications***
+for this trans-crossmember to install properly without modifications.

 Installation Instructions for GM applications.